 Genital HPV types may be “high-risk” types (such as HPV types 16, 18, 31, 33, 45, 52 and 58) that have been shown to cause some forms of cancer, or “low-risk” types (such as HPV types 6 and 11) that can cause genital warts and usually benign (abnormal but non-cancerous) changes in the cervix.
 Both “high-risk” and “low-risk” types of HPV can cause abnormal changes.

 HPV is easily spread through direct skin-to-skin contact.
-Anyone who has any kind of sexual activity involving genital contact could get genital HPV.
-That
+Anyone who has any kind of sexual activity involving genital contact can get genital HPV.

 HOW WILL I KNOW IF I HAVE HPV?